James Jeffray

-James Jeffray (1759–1848) was Professor of Anatomy and Botany at the University of Glasgow from 1790 until 1848.
+James Jeffray (1759–1848) was a Scottish academic.
+He was professor of anatomy and botany at the University of Glasgow from 1790 until 1848.
 This 58 years of professorship is one of the longest in Scottish history.

 In around 1830 he is credited with invention of the surgical chainsaw, used to remove damaged sections of bone in an accurate manner.

 Life

 He was born in Kilsyth in 1759.
 He studied Sciences at the University of Glasgow graduating MA in 1778.
 He then went to Edinburgh University to study Medicine graduating MD in 1786.